A new series of live-streamed conversation, spoken word and music gigs

 ‘Curating and hosting Makar to Makar was a joy and got me through the first lockdown!
 Christmas this year is going to be so different for everyone.
 We hope to bring some joy and some festive spirit to our Makar to Cracker and have a cracking line up of poets and singers to help you kick off your festive season.
 Crack open a bottle - bring your own cracker and join us!’

 For more information visit makar2makar.com

-Produced by the National Theatre of Scotland in association with HOME Manchester, Edinburgh International Book Festival and School of Arts and Media, Salford
+Produced by the National Theatre of Scotland in association with HOME Manchester, Edinburgh International Book Festival, School of Arts and Media, Salford and Glasgow Caledonian University.

 Listen to collected poems

 You can listen to selected poems from the series on our soundcloud channel.

 In March, with a global pandemic leading to a national lockdown, the National Poet for Scotland or Makar Jackie Kay began work on a show that would provide a little light in a dark time.
 Bringing together poetry, music and conversation, Kay’s show, Makar to Makar, recreated her childhood memories of parties held in her living room where everyone would take a turn reciting a poem or singing.

 Kicking off in May, Makar to Makar ran for 14 weeks across a turbulent summer of protest and uncertainty, providing an hour of calm every Thursday evening when the show streamed.
 Over 14 shows, 21 guests included the former National Poet for Scotland Liz Lochhead, Don Paterson, crime novelist Val McDermid, actor Adjoa Andoh, Ted Hughes Award-winners Raymond Antrobus and Jay Bernard, and folk music legend Peggy Seeger.